Manual From Previous Version

 Hint

-On RHEL 9, use the new systemd commands that replace the zmcontrol command (see the dedicated box).
+To see the status of only a service, use the new systemd commands that replace the zmcontrol commands (see Carbonio Systemd Targets).

 If in the output some service appears as not running, start it.